Dana White Convinced Khabib Nurmagomedov Will Return To UFC: ‘I Have A Feeling That He Might Go For 30-0’

 Georges has not competed since 2017.
 However, he mentioned earlier in the month that he is open to returning, as long as he faces a top athlete like Khabib.

-“The most exciting thing is to take the guy who seems invincible, unbeatable,” he said regarding the potential brawl.
+“The most exciting thing is to take the guy who seems invincible, unbeatable,” Georges said regarding the potential brawl.

 Colby has also expressed interest in matching up with Khabib, and recently threw shade at him for not competing in a higher weight class.
 The welterweight champion believes that he should join his class, and not in the lightweight division.
 Colby also slammed him for cutting so much in order to make the lower division limit, according to a report from Sport Bible.